Create a Prompt-based File Classifier

 Nightfall provides 20+ pre-built file classifiers out of the box, covering common sensitive document types such as contracts, background checks, financial records, and HR documents.

-A Prompt-Based File Classifier allows you to describe these document types using natural language, enabling Nightfall to classify entire files based on intent, structure, and meaning.
+A Prompt-Based File Classifier lets you define these custom document types using a natural language description of the document’s purpose, content, and context.
+Nightfall then classifies entire files based on intent, structure, and meaning.

 To create a prompt-based entity detector, navigate to Detection → Detectors, then click + Custom Detector in the upper-right corner and select File Classifier (Prompt-Based) from the menu.